 Adopt an omnichannel marketing strategy

-The word ‘omnichannel’ has been buzzing the marketing world for several years and has interrupted the way people are doing B2B marketing.
+The word ‘omnichannel’ has been buzzing the marketing world for several years and has interrupted how people do B2B marketing.
 Omnichannel is defined as using digital and/or traditional marketing channels to send a relevant message to a brand’s customers regardless of the channels used to engage.
-For example, a customer can get an email or SMS message about a promotion while shopping in a physical store.
+For example, a customer can get an email or SMS about a promotion while shopping in a physical store.

 Now, you don’t need to pick just one channel but follow an omnichannel marketing approach to ensure that your clients can find you everywhere.
 Bear in mind that omnichannel marketing and multi-channel marketing are not the same.
 Both approaches offer more than one channel to customers.
 However, while the former integrates all the channels into a whole system to give customers a frictionless transition among platforms, it’s not necessarily the case for the latter.